Sir-Eddy/thd_notes/README.md

 # THD Notes

-Welcome to my personal notes repository for my Cyber Security B. Sc. study program.
-Here, I document key concepts, learnings, and resources from my studies to help organize and consolidate knowledge.
+👋 Welcome to my personal notes repository for my Cyber Security B. Sc. study program.

 ## Access Information

-The notes are stored as `.onepkg` files in a OneDrive folder for convenient access and updates:
+You can access the OneNote files by clicking on the respective links below:

 **DARK MODE SHOULD BE ENABLED!
 (Look below)**